310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 ## Chapter 3

 {% bubble Kaoru %}
-(Hrnn… What do I do now…?
-I lost complete sight of Anzu-chan…)
+<th>(Hrnn… What do I do now…?
+I lost complete sight of Anzu-chan…)</th>

-(I got so distracted while trying to catch up with her that I didn’t even notice that Souma-kun isn’t here anymore.
-Jeez, what am I *doing?*)
+<th>(I got so distracted while trying to catch up with her that I didn’t even notice that Souma-kun isn’t here anymore.
+Jeez, what am I *doing?*)</th>

-(This isn’t like me.
-The most unbelievable thing that shouldn’t ever happen in your long-awaited date with someone is to somehow manage to lose sight of them midway into it… and now guess what happened…)
+<th>(This isn’t like me.
+The most unbelievable thing that shouldn’t ever happen in your long-awaited date with someone is to somehow manage to lose sight of them midway into it… and now guess what happened…)</th>

-(I’ve been really weird lately… I’m meant to be much more tactful than this.)
+<th>(I’ve been really weird lately… I’m meant to be much more tactful than this.)</th>

-(Eh, whining won’t get me anywhere.
-I gotta work with what I have right now.)
+<th>(Eh, whining won’t get me anywhere.
+I gotta work with what I have right now.)</th>

-(Souma-kun doesn’t have a phone right now, and Anzu-chan wouldn’t ever tell me her phone number…)
+<th>(Souma-kun doesn’t have a phone right now, and Anzu-chan wouldn’t ever tell me her phone number…)</th>

-(Should I just search for them normally?
-Or maybe my only choice is to broadcast for a lost child…)
+<th>(Should I just search for them normally?
+Or maybe my only choice is to broadcast for a lost child…)</th>

-(Souma-kun will probably get angry at me and say *“How dare you embarrass me like that!”* if I did that, but… Yeah, let’s call for a lost child.)
+<th>(Souma-kun will probably get angry at me and say *“How dare you embarrass me like that!”* if I did that, but… Yeah, let’s call for a lost child.)</th>

-(It’s times like these that things are easy for me, since I’m already hated by them anyway.
-It’s not like they can hate me any more than they already do, after all…)
+<th>(It’s times like these that things are easy for me, since I’m already hated by them anyway.
+It’s not like they can hate me any more than they already do, after all…)</th>

-(Well, being treated with hostility twenty-four-seven can be tiring too, though.)
+<th>(Well, being treated with hostility twenty-four-seven can be tiring too, though.)</th>

-(I’d prefer to be treated more warmly by default instead.)
+<th>(I’d prefer to be treated more warmly by default instead.)</th>

-(I really am trying to be considerate.
-I’m putting a lot of effort into trying to keep them in a good mood by chit-chatting and cracking jokes.)
+<th>(I really am trying to be considerate.
+I’m putting a lot of effort into trying to keep them in a good mood by chit-chatting and cracking jokes.)</th>

-(So why do both Souma-kun and Anzu-chan hate me so much…?)
+<th>(So why do both Souma-kun and Anzu-chan hate me so much…?)</th>

-(I really *did* make a bad first impression on them, huh.
-But I really have learned from my mistakes, and I’m trying to be better than that now.)
+<th>(I really *did* make a bad first impression on them, huh.
+But I really have learned from my mistakes, and I’m trying to be better than that now.)</th>

-(But I guess I was too hasty with that.
-I thought things would be okay between me and Anzu-chan now, but I only ended up going over the line by talking about the wrong things with her…)
+<th>(But I guess I was too hasty with that.
+I thought things would be okay between me and Anzu-chan now, but I only ended up going over the line by talking about the wrong things with her…)</th>

-(And now I'm back to square one.)
+<th>(And now I'm back to square one.)</th>

-(But… There isn't even half a year left until graduation.
-It makes sense that I feel like I need to hurry.)
+<th>(But… There isn't even half a year left until graduation.
+It makes sense that I feel like I need to hurry.)</th>

-(The two of us have always lived in completely different worlds, so I feel like once I graduate, our ties will end right there.)
+<th>(The two of us have always lived in completely different worlds, so I feel like once I graduate, our ties will end right there.)</th>

-(That's why I don’t want to say goodbye with only awful memories between us.)
+<th>(That's why I don’t want to say goodbye with only awful memories between us.)</th>

-(*Sigh…*… Well, whatever.
+<th>(*Sigh…*… Well, whatever.
 For now I should figure out the place to go to for a lost child.
-Hrrmmm, I think there's a guide near that water tank over there?)
+Hrrmmm, I think there's a guide near that water tank over there?)</th>

-(Huh, weird, there's a huge crowd over here… I wonder if there are unusual fish in it?
-Like, something the aquarium has to attract attention.)
+<th>(Huh, weird, there's a huge crowd over here… I wonder if there are unusual fish in it?
+Like, something the aquarium has to attract attention.)</th>

-(I should try to group up with Anzu-chan and Souma-kun again as soon as possible, but just glancing over might be okay…)
+<th>(I should try to group up with Anzu-chan and Souma-kun again as soon as possible, but just glancing over might be okay…)</th>

-(I mean, it's pretty neat how aquariums have all kinds of stuff you wouldn’t be able to find, even if you went for a dive in the ocean.)
+<th>(I mean, it's pretty neat how aquariums have all kinds of stuff you wouldn’t be able to find, even if you went for a dive in the ocean.)</th>

-(Let's see… What kind of fish i— Wait, huuuh!?)
+<th>(Let's see… What kind of fish i— Wait, huuuh!?)</th>
 {% endbubble %}

-{% img (Aquarium ♪) Kanata Shinkai CG.png %}
+{% img /img/es/eventstory/aquarium/kanataorigcg.jpg %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
 *Puka, puka… ♪*

 Ohhh?
 Kaoru! ufufu, what a coincidence~♪